 Understanding puberty, reproduction and sexual health is important to support young people to make safer and healthier choices.
-Whilst these discussions can make many parents nervous, our program is designed to support and reinforce many of the messages they are already receiving at home.
+Whilst these discussions can make many parents nervous, the Life Ed Qld program is designed to support and reinforce many of the messages they are already receiving at home.

 Many children will be curious about these topics and talking openly about them can reduce the stigma often attached to these topics.
 Children may be entering puberty earlier (the average age of puberty is between 10-12 years), meaning that children are forming attitudes about these topics earlier than many parents think.